Plant-Functional-Trait-Course/fluxible/README.md

 measurement on which to fit a model.
 This selection will be based on environmental variable, such as photosynthetically active radiation (PAR), or residuals.

-### Working in mol/volume

-So far `fluxible` works in fractional concentration (e. g. ppm) and transforms it in mol when calculating the fluxes, using the average temperature of the measurement.
-This has the advantage to work even if the setup does not provide temperature for each gas concentration data point.
-Recent setups provide temperature at the same frequency as gas concentration, and this allows to transform the concentration in mol/volume earlier in the process, accounting better for temperature changes during the measurement.
-This will be implemented in a future version of `fluxible`.

 <!-- ### More fits
 As we want fluxible to fit the use of as many projects as possible, more fitting expressions will be included in the flux_fitting function.